Featured photo by Thing Vo

-If you can afford it, checking yourself into an in-patient program is the best choice for most addicts.
+If you can afford it, checking yourself into an in-patient program, like a Hollywood treatment center or other specialty centers is the best choice for most addicts.
 In-patient rehab gives you the ability to make a clean break from your old life–not just for yourself, but for your friends and family.
 It gives you all time apart so that you can breathe and focus on what you need to do, which is get sober.

 Another big reason to opt for in-patient rehab is that being around other people also working their way toward recovery is profoundly helpful.
 It is a way to prove to yourself that you are literally not alone and that there are others who know exactly what you’re going through.